Nzioka Waita: Early life

 Waita was born on 24 October 1975, in Nairobi, Kenya.
 He is one of four children of Mary Bebi Waita and the late Raphael Mwangangi Waita.

 Education

-He was raised in a devout Catholic family and spent most of his formative years in the prestigious Catholic school, Saint Mary’s between 1982-1989 for his primary school and later between the years 1994-1995 for his International Baccalaureate.
+He was raised in a devout Catholic family and spent most of his formative years in the prestigious Catholic school, Saint Mary’s between 1982-1989 for his primary school, 1990-1993 Nairobi School O-levels and later between the years 1994-1995 for his International Baccalaureate.

 Waita attended the University of Sheffield between the years 1996 – 1999, where he was an active member of both the Afro-Caribbean and the Kenyan Student Societies.
 Waita graduated from the University of Sheffield with a Bachelor of Laws (LLB).
 After graduation, Waita returned to Kenya where he started his career as a legal apprentice for one of Kenya’s top tier law firms Daly & Figgis (now Daly & Inamdar Advocates).

 Later on in his working career, Waita enrolled in graduate school to further his education, graduating from Queen Mary University of London in 2015 with a Masters, (LLM) in Computer & Communications Law.